-- People who are suffering from a moderately severe brain injury are usually seriously disabled and can expect to receive compensation in the region of £156,750 up to £201,500.
-The injured party will have a significant amount of dependence on others and both physical and cognitive abilities will be low.
-In these cases, there is sometimes a possibility of needing further medical treatment in the future
+|Moderately severe brain injury resulting in the injured party having a significant amount of dependence on others with low physical and cognitive ability.
+In some cases, there is the possibility of needing further medical treatment in the future.||£174,620 – £224,800|

-|Moderate brain injury where memory and concentration have been affected; the prospect of work is reduced and there is some risk of epilepsy in the future
+|Moderate brain injury where memory and concentration have been affected, the prospect of work is reduced and there is some risk of epilepsy in the future.||£34,330 – £72,300|

 Making A Brain Injury Compensation Claim With First Personal Injury

-If you or a family member has suffered from a brain injury then there is a possibility you could make a claim, if you can prove that the cause of the accident was down to a third party.
+If you or a family member has suffered a brain injury then there is a possibility you could make a claim, if you can prove that the cause of the accident was down to a third party.

 For information and advice on how much compensation for brain injury you are likely to receive, please get in touch.
 Call our solicitors on 0800 808 9740 or claim directly using our online claim form.